camlunity/barbra/README.txt

    2. works on linux, but has problems on windows generally.
    3. requires writing godi-specific files in every project.
-   4. haven't gained popularity, too few people are writing godi-files now, now the oasis is the trend.
+   4. haven't gained popularity, too few people are writing godi-files now, oasis is the trend.
    (of course, we will have similar problems with project's specific files, but: 1. in simple cases one will not be required to write any files if all dependencies are available with currently-available